NeoTrix2000/Simple-MSIL-Compiler/README.md

 This compiler will also enable C# to call managed functions with variable length argument lists.

 The `/L` switch may now also be used to specify .NET assemblies to load.  `mscorlib.dll` is automatically loaded by the compiler.

+The switch '-d' can be used to tell the compiler to stick to plain C and not accept C#-like extensions.

 Beyond that this is a C11 compiler, but some things currently aren't implemented or are implemented in a limited fashion: